MicrosoftDocs/winrt-api/windows.graphics.display/coloroverridesettings_desireddisplaycoloroverridescenario.md

 ## -description

-Retrieves the desired display color override scenario.
+Retrieves the current display color override scenario of the class instance.

 ## -property-value

-The desired display color override scenario.
+The display color override scenario.

 ## -remarks